Updated: Jan 12

 Pine Hollow Trail head is located up American Fork canyon in American Fork, Utah.
 As you head up the canyon you will come to a fork in the road and will go right (highway 92.)
 When you pass Mutual Dell on the right hand side of the road you are about .5 miles from the trail head.
 You come around a sharp curve and there will be a parking lot and restrooms.
 It is pretty hard to miss as the road is closed and unploughed beyond this point in the winter time.
 The Pine Hollow trail head is located right across the street.
 Be aware that American Fork Canyon is a fee area.

 The Pine Hollow trail is not just good for snow shoeing, but is also open to pets, mountain bikes and dirt bikes, so expect some more posts about this trail in the summer.
-If you have any questions or comments about this hike or any others feel free to email me at DustinACook@gmail.com, and don’t forget to go out and have some fun!
+If you have any questions or comments about this hike or any others feel free to email me at DustinACook@gmail.com.
+If you'd like more information on fun outdoor adventures in Utah, subscribe to our blog here.
+And don’t forget to go out and have some fun!